House numbering: Finland

-The Finnish numbering system incorporates solutions to the problems which arose with mass urbanization and increase in building density.
+The Finnish numbering system incorporates solutions to the problems which arose with mass urbanisation and increase in building density.
 Addresses always are formatted as street name followed by street address number.
 With new, infill building, new addresses are created by adding letters representing the new ground level access point within the old street address, and if there are more apartments than ground level access points, a number added for the apartment number within the new development.
-The original street numbering system followed the pattern of odd numbers on one side and even numbers on the other side of the street, with lower numbers towards the center of town and higher numbers further away from the center.
+The original street numbering system followed the pattern of odd numbers on one side and even numbers on the other side of the street, with lower numbers towards the centre of town and higher numbers further away from the centre.

 The infill numbering system avoids renumbering the entire street when developments are modified.
 For example, Mannerheimintie 5 (a large mansion house on a large city plot) was demolished and replaced with 4 new buildings each with 2 stairwells all accessible from Mannerheimintie.
 The 8 new access stairwells are labelled A B C D E F G and H (each with the letter visible above the stairwell).
 Each stairwell has 4 apartments on 5 floors, so the new development has 160 new addresses in all running from Mannerheimintie 5 A 1 through to Mannerheimintie 5 H 160.
 The opposite example is where old, narrow buildings have been combined; Iso Roobertinkatu 36, 38 and 40 were demolished in the 1920s and the new building has the address Iso Roobertinkatu 36–40.

 In the rural parts of Finland, a variant of this method is used.
 As in towns, odd and even numbers are on opposite sides of the road, but many numbers are skipped.
 Instead, the house number indicates the distance in tens of metres from the start of the road.
 For example, "Pengertie 159" would be 1590 metres from the place where Pengertie starts.